amyibrahim/amyibrahim.github.io/Nanopore_analysis_barcodes.md

 ---
 **NOTE**

-It is good to keep this run directory saved in a permanent storage space in case we need to go back to the raw data or retrieve information from each run.
+*It is good to keep this run directory saved in a permanent storage space in case we need to go back to the raw data or retrieve information from each run*

 ---